How to Meet Asynchronously at Polynomial Cost: The rendezvous algorithm

 \begin{proof} Suppose not.
-Then, in view of Lemma \ref{claim1}, during the time interval when agent $b$ follows its $(2(n+l))$th fence, the trajectory of $a$ is included in $r$.
-However, according to Definition~\ref{def:ome}, the number of integral trajectories $X(2(n+l))$ in $\Omega_b(2(n+l))$ is $2(|A(8(2(n+l)))|+|B(4(2(n+l)))|)$.
-Moreover, according to Algorithm RV-asynch-poly, the number of nodes in $r$ is less than $|B(2j)| + |A(4j)|$.
-So, since $j\leq 2(n+l)$ in view of Lemma~\ref{claim1}, the number of integral trajectories in $\Omega_b(2(n+l))$ is larger than the number of nodes in $r$.
+Then, in view of Lemma \ref{claim1}, during the time interval when agent $b$ follows its $(2(n+l))$th fence, the trajectory of $a$ is included in {$M$}.
+However, according to {Definitions~\ref{def:K} and~\ref{def:ome}}, the number of integral trajectories $X(2(n+l))$ in $\Omega_b(2(n+l))$ is {at least} $2(|A(8(2(n+l)))|+|B(4(2(n+l)))|)$.
+Moreover, according to Algorithm RV-asynch-poly, the number of {edge traversals} in {$M$} is less than $|B(2j)| + |A(4j)|$.
+So, since $j\leq 2(n+l)$ in view of Lemma~\ref{claim1}, the number of integral trajectories in $\Omega_b(2(n+l))$ is larger than the number of {edge traversals} in {$M$}.
 This would force a meeting. \end{proof}

 { \begin{lemma} Let $b$ be the first agent to complete its $(2(n+l))$th fence.
 If the agents have not met before, then by the time agent $b$ completes the first atom of its segment $S_{{1}}(2(n+l)+1)$, agent $a$ must have completed its $j$th fence $\Omega_a(j)$, where $j$ is the index of agent $a$. \end{lemma}} { \begin{proof} Suppose not.
 Then, in view of Lemma \ref{claim2}, during the time interval when agent $b$ follows the first atom of its segment $S_{{1}}(2(n+l)+1)$, the trajectory of $a$ is included in $\Omega_a(j)$.
 Since the trajectory $\Omega_a(j)$ consists of repetitions of the trajectory $X(j)$ starting at the same node $v$, and while following the first atom of $S_{{1}}(2(n+l)+1)$ agent $b$ followed at least one trajectory $X(j,u)$ for any node $u$ of the graph (because $j< 2(n+l)+1$ by Lemma \ref{claim1}), this would force a meeting in view of Lemma \ref{tunel}. \end{proof}}